sofiamoniz/RI3rd/README.md

             Examples:
               Search.py i metadata.csv bm25 50 consider_proximity
               Search.py s metadata.csv lnc_ltc 50

-##### All the results (Weighted Index, document IDs mapping and Ranking) are stored in the "results" folder
+##### All the models (partioned Inverted Indexes, partioned Weighted Indexes and document IDs mapping) are stored in the "models" folder
+##### All results from searching (returned documents and evaluation) are stored in "results" folder

 ##### The table with the Evaluation metrics can be found in the "results" folder, in the file table_evaluation.xlsx
 produced